lewie9021/angular-fruit/README.md

 # Angular Fruit

-A small web application that allows users to purchase their favourite fruit.
+A small web application where users can purchase their favourite fruit.

 ### Motivation